Risk Assessment For School Trips

 What should a risk assessment include?

-It’s really important you follow the guidelines for your particular school and Local Education Authority (LEA) – these will tell you exactly what your risk assessment needs to include.
+It’s really important to follow the guidelines for your particular school and Local Education Authority (LEA) – these will tell you exactly what your risk assessment needs to include.

 But, basically, you just need to show that you’ve done your due diligence.
 You aren’t required to demonstrate an ability to see into the future.